-African Violet Leaves Curling Causes and Solution
+African Violet Leaves Curling: Causes and Solution

+African violets are a popular houseplant, but sometimes the leaves of your plant can curl.
 African violets are beautiful and easy-to-grow houseplants that are loved by many.
 If you notice your African violet leaves curling, you may be wondering what's wrong.

 It's important to know that this is a normal part of its growth process.
 The African Violet leaves turning soft or curling as the plant grows.
 The leaves of some varieties of African violets can curl when they are exposed to cold temperatures or when they are under-watered.
 If you think this is the case, it is important to correct the problem immediately so that the plant does not suffer any further damage.